Case Name: Anglo Norwegian Fisheries Case (UK vs Norway)

-The Court was asked to decide, inter-alia, the validity, under international law, of the methods used to delimit Norway’s territorial sea/ fisheries zone.
-We would not discuss the technical aspects of the judgment.
-The judgment contained declarations on customary international law.
-However, the value of the jurisprudence was diminished because these declarations lacked in-depth discussion.
+The Court was asked to decide, amongst others, the validity, under international law, of the methods used to delimit Norway’s territorial sea/ fisheries zone.
+We will not discuss the technical aspects of the judgment relating to the delimitation, but focus on the Court’s conclusions relating to customary international law.

 Background to the case

-The court consistently referred to positive (1) state practice and (2) lack of objections of other states on that practice as a confirmation of an existing rule of customary international law (see p.
+The Court referred to (1) positive State practice and (2) lack of contrary State practice as a confirmation of an existing rule of customary international law (see p.
 17 and 18).
 There was no mention of opinio juris in this early judgment.

-In the following passage, the court considered that expressed state dissent regarding a particular practice was detrimental to the existence of an alleged general rule.
-It did not elaborate whether these states adopted a contrary practice because it was claiming an exception to the rule (see the Nicaragua jurisprudence) or because it believed that the said rule did not possess the character of customary law.
+In the following passage, the Court considered expressed dissent by States regarding a particular practice to be detrimental to the existence of an alleged general rule.
+Yet, the Court did not examine further whether these States adopted a contrary practice because, for example, (1) they were claiming an exception to the rule (see the Nicaragua jurisprudence) or (2) because they believed that the said rule did not possess the character of customary law.

 “In these circumstances the Court deems it necessary to point out that although the ten-mile rule has been adopted by certain States both in their national law and in their treaties and conventions, and although certain arbitral decisions have applied it as between these States, other States have adopted a different limit.
 Consequently, the ten-mile rule has not acquired the authority of a general rule of international law.”

-The court in its judgment held that even if a customary law rule existed on the ten-mile rule,
+The Court in its judgment held that even if a customary law rule existed on the aforementioned ten-mile rule,

 “…the ten-mile rule would appear to be inapplicable as against Norway inasmuch as she has always opposed any attempt to apply it to the Norwegian coast.”

-In this case, the court appears to support the idea that an existing customary law rule would not apply to a state if it objected to any outside attempts to apply the rule to itself, at the initial stages and in a consistent manner, and if other states did not object to her resistance.
-In this manner, the Anglo Norwegian fisheries case joined the asylum case (Peru vs Colombia) in articulating what we now call the persistent objector rule.
+In this case, the Court appears to support the idea that an existing customary law rule would not apply to a State if (1) it objected to the application of the rule to itself (2) at the initial stages and (3) in a consistent manner.
+The Anglo Norwegian Fisheries Case, thus, supports the Asylum Case (Peru vs Colombia) in articulating what we now call the persistent objector rule.

-The court held that “Language of this kind can only be construed as the considered expression of a legal conception regarded by the Norwegian Government as compatible with international law”.
-The court held that Norway had refused to accept the rule as regards to it by 1870.
+The Court held that “Language of this kind can only be construed as the considered expression of a legal conception regarded by the Norwegian Government as compatible with international law”.
+Thus, the Court held that Norway had refused to accept the rule as regards to it in 1870.

-After the court held that the 10-mile rule did not form a part of the general law and, in any event, could not bind Norway because of its objections, the court inquired whether the Norwegian system of delimitation, itself, was contrary to international law.
-To do so, the court referred to state practice once more.
+The Court held that the 10-mile rule did not form a part of the general law and, in any event, could not bind Norway because of the latter’s objections.
+Next, the Court inquired whether the Norwegian system of delimitation was nevertheless contrary to international law.
+To do so, the Court relied on state practice once more.